BackofenLab/GeneralizedCoarseGraining/README.md

 - `*.LVL.barriers` : a dummy `barriers` output file for the current level
 - `*.LVL.rates` : the rates matrix for the current level

-Given this data, you can plot the probability time series for the states using [`treekin`](https://github.com/ViennaRNA/Treekin).
+Given this data, you can plot the probability time series for the macro-states using [`treekin`](https://github.com/ViennaRNA/Treekin).
 ```[bash]
 # define variables for the following shell function